Senua's Saga: Hellblade II: Marketing and release

 Senua's Saga: Hellblade II was announced on 13 December 2019, during The Game Awards 2019, where the debut trailer was showcased.
 It marked the first Xbox Series X/S console exclusive to be announced, coinciding with the unveiling of the console earlier that day.

-Senua's Saga was released on for Windows and Xbox Series X/S on 21 May 2024.
+Senua's Saga was released for Windows and Xbox Series X/S on 21 May 2024.
 The game is playable on the Xbox Cloud Gaming service and launched on the Xbox Game Pass subscription service.
 It does not have a physical edition, and is similar in length to its predecessor.

 On the one-year anniversary of the game's launch in May 2025, Ninja Theory announced that Senua's Saga would release for PlayStation 5 in summer with new features added and optimizations for both the base console and the PlayStation 5 Pro.
 Enhancements available on both consoles include a Performance Mode that updates the game at a framerate of 60 frames-per-second (FPS), an additional roguelike game mode focused around resisting the Dark Rot during the main campaign, improvements to Photo Mode including support for in-game video capture, and a developer commentary.
 The PlayStation 5 version released on August 12, 2025, alongside a free update for the Windows and Xbox Series X/S versions with the aforementioned features.
 In addition to the standard edition of the game, Microsoft distributes a deluxe edition which bundles Senua's Saga with a native port of the original Hellblade: Senua's Sacrifice (2017) for PlayStation 5, containing the graphical and performance enhancements previously added to the Windows and Xbox Series X/S versions in 2021.

 An Entertainment Software Rating Board (ESRB) listing in May 2025 revealed plans for Limited Run Games to distribute a physical release of Senua's Saga for PlayStation 5 and Xbox Series X, alongside a similar release of the original Hellblade: Senua's Sacrifice for Nintendo Switch.